manadream/electronics-blog/_posts/electronics/2025-11-20-cheap-svideo-and-composite-usb-capture-card-comparison.md

 This is [the listing](https://www.ebay.com/itm/405964367768) I purchased mine from.
 It was cheaper than buying from a US seller, so be aware that the price will be higher from a US seller.

-This one was recommended to me by a friend and it turned out to be the highest quality picture, though it is not perfect.
+This one was recommended to me by a fellow CRT enthusiast and community member, kitty666cats/Mike Lindquist, and it turned out to be the highest quality picture of the ones I tested.

 ![Color Bars](/assets/img/GV-USB2%201.png)
 ![240p Girl](/assets/img/GV-USB2%203.png)